arale61/ProxyAndSignError/README.md

 This enables to proxy and sign POST/PUT/PATCH requests with a body of type "application/json" or "application/xml" and other text based contents, with combining both libraries.

 ## Important notes on proposal

+**UPDATE:** NEW ISSUE RELATED WITH HTTP HEADERS THAT ASPNETCORE.PROXY GENERATES/MANAGES AND WHEN THE SIGNER FROM AWSSIGNATUREVERSION4 TRIES TO CALCULATE THE SIGNATURE MAKED ME REFUSE FROM THIS INTEGRATION.

 I have limited time for this little proposal.

 I am interested on the feedback from the community, so please feel free to comment and suggest improvements or correct errors and issues in this document.

+As highlighted in the **UPDATE** I refused to continue with this integration.

+**UPDATE:** NEW ISSUE RELATED WITH HTTP HEADERS THAT ASPNETCORE.PROXY GENERATES/MANAGES AND WHEN THE SIGNER FROM AWSSIGNATUREVERSION4 TRIES TO CALCULATE THE SIGNATURE MAKED ME REFUSE FROM THIS INTEGRATION.

 ## Using the sample